Rinzii/ccmath/README.md

 ### Style and Consistency

-clang-format runs in CI on every platform matrix job and on pull requests that touch headers. clang-tidy is available locally via lint.sh and lint.bat.
+clang-format runs in CI on every platform matrix job and on pull requests that touch C++ sources. clang-tidy is available locally via lint.sh and lint.bat.

 ---